nativewind/nativewind/website/docs/compilation/babel.md

 The default babel configuration will both compile/inject the Tailwind CSS styles and transform any component with the `className` attributed into a `styled` version.

-This is the recommended configuration as it provides the fastest setup and best DX experience, with suport for Tailwind intellisense within your IDE.
+This is the recommended configuration as it provides the fastest setup and best DX experience, with support for Tailwind intellisense within your IDE.

 ```tsx
 /* Example how your code will look */